Chinese Community Center

 The Chinese Community Center facade, facing Mott Street.
 There is also an entrance at Elizabeth Street.

 The Chinese Community Center at 60-64 Mott Street is home to both the Chinese Consolidated Benevolent Association (CCBA), the oldest Chinese community service organization of Chinatown established in 1883, and New York Chinese School, established in 1909 for children who came from overseas; both are located in the same Manhattan Chinatown building in New York City.
 The building itself is considered a Chinatown "town hall".
 Both the New York Chinese School and the CCBA are affiliated.

-Chinese Consolidated Benevolent Association

-In the early history of the organization, it performed a quasi-governmental role for the Chinatown community and financially supported many Chinese residents who had goals to become a business owner as well as providing them training.
-The parent organization of the Chinese Community Center, the CCBA was founded in 1883 and has represented and served the needs of Chinese Americans in New York City ever since.

-Historically it has performed a quasi-governmental role in the Chinese community.
-Throughout its history, business ownership has been a goal of many residents of Chinatown, and has been supported both financially, and through training, by the CCBA.
-Today there are local CCBA agencies in 26 cities with substantial Chinese populations across North America.

-Currently, the CCBA represents the Chinese Americans living in the Greater New York Metro area.
-Internally, the CCBA is the hinge that keeps the Chinese American community intact and vigorous.
-Specifically, the CCBA: